 Use the Library's Journals List to search a specific journal or newspaper

-To search a specific journal, enter the journal title, click search.
-The Journals List provides the library's holdings for the journal title entered.
-Some titles will be available in various formats (print, in microform, and/or electronically in one or more of the library's databases).
-Print journals 2011-present are located on the main level near the Reference section arranged alphabetically by title.
-Older volumes are located in the basement.
+Search results provide the library's holdings for the journal title entered.
+Some titles will be available in various formats (in print or electronically in one or more of the library's databases).
+Print journals are located in the basement.

 Is it Peer Reviewed?